• Skip to primary navigation

 • Nobody tells me where I should put my bag.

-• I make sure my bag is secured.
+• I make sure my bag is secured (I use these padlocks).

 If necessary, I carry a large travel blanket to conceal my belongings and find a way to tie my bag to the seat in front of me.
-Aim to carry a thick and warm blanket with you as it gets cold on the buses in South America.
+Aim to carry a thick and warm blanket with you since it can get cold on the buses in South America.

-I have always had a positive experience riding buses in South America and believe it’s 20% luck and 80% experience.
-Also, because I follow the protocols listed above.
+I’ve had countless positive experiences riding buses in South America.
+I believe it’s 20% luck and 80% experience.
+I believe that also, because I have followed the protocols listed above without fail along the way.

 💡Smart Travel Tip

-People who steal on buses work in syndicates.
-Never let anybody tell you where you should put your bag or where you should sit.
+Usually people who steal on buses work in syndicates so never let anybody tell you where to put your bag or where you should or shouldn’t sit.

-I assure you it’s very safe as long as you always pay for a 1st Class ticket.
-Scammers usually ride on the lower-class buses and fish for easier targets.
+In short, buses are safe as long as you pay for a 1st Class ticket.
+Scammers usually ride on the lower-class buses and fish for the easier targets.

 South America Solo Travel Tips

-If you’re thinking of doing solo travel in South America, I hope you’ve taken something away from this that you can implement.
+If you’re thinking of doing solo travel in South America, I hope you’ve taken something away from this that you can implement on your upcoming trip.

 I’m not advocating being a loner or having zero friends; I’m talking about getting more comfortable moving around the world by yourself.